wasmCloud/examples/actor/kvcounter-tinygo/README.md

 To test it,
 ```
-curl -v localhost:8085/abc
+curl -v localhost:8085
 ```
-It should print the response "hello" on your console.
+It should print the response "Count: 1" on your console.